wikimedia/wikipeg/README.md

     its analysis.
   * `allowUselessChoice` — if `true`, disables the check for rules which "always match" as other than the last element in a choice.
-  * `caselessRestrict`  — by default, wikipeg uses the Unicode "Simple Case Folding" algorithm to implement case-insensitive matching.
+  * `caselessRestrict`  — by default, WikiPEG uses the Unicode "Simple Case Folding" algorithm to implement case-insensitive matching.
     If `caselessRestrict` is true, the algorithm is modified to prohibit case-insensitive matches between ASCII and non-ASCII characters, in the same way that the PCRE CASELESS_RESTRICT feature does.